Public accuracy report

 Accuracy by predicted outcome

-Before a confidence score is assigned, each fixture passes through our full analytical pipeline — the same signals you see on match pages (stats, form, standings, head-to-head).
-The accuracy figures above reflect how well that combined stack performed after the real goals were known.
+Before an xPower confidence score is assigned, each fixture passes through our full analytical pipeline - the same signals displayed on match pages (stats, form, standings, head-to-head).
+The accuracy figures above reflect how well that combined stack performed after the final result was known.

 • Expected goals (xG) and shot quality from rolling match windows